Earthquake Insurance: Is It Worth It, What It Costs & How It Works

 Frequently Asked Questions

 Does homeowners insurance cover earthquakes?
 No. Standard homeowners insurance policies explicitly exclude earthquake damage.
-Whether you have a basic HO-3 policy or a premium package, earthquake-caused damage to your dwelling, personal property, and additional living expenses requires a separate earthquake insurance policy or a specific endorsement.
+Whether you have a basic HO-3 policy or a premium comprehensive HO-5 policy, earthquake-caused damage to your dwelling, personal property, and additional living expenses requires a separate earthquake insurance policy or specific endorsement.
 However, if an earthquake causes a fire, your standard homeowners policy typically does cover the fire damage.

 What is a typical earthquake insurance deductible?
 Earthquake deductibles are almost always percentage-based, typically ranging from 5% to 25% of your home's insured dwelling value.
 A 10% deductible on a $400,000 home means you pay the first $40,000 out of pocket before your insurer pays anything.
-This is why earthquake insurance is best thought of as protection against catastrophic loss rather than minor damage.
+In California, the CEA offers deductibles in 5% increments, though homes valued over $1 million or older raised-foundation homes without verified retrofits are limited to a 15% minimum.

 Is earthquake insurance worth buying in a low-risk state?
 In most low-risk states, earthquake insurance is inexpensive (often under $300/year) and the likelihood of a major quake is slim.
-Whether it's "worth it" depends on your risk tolerance and financial situation.
-Even in moderate-risk zones like the New Madrid Seismic Zone in the Midwest, premiums have been rising sharply — from roughly $57/year in 2000 to over $569/year by 2023 — reflecting growing awareness of seismic risk in non-coastal states.
+Whether it's worth it depends on your risk tolerance and financial situation.
+Even in moderate-risk zones like the New Madrid Seismic Zone, premiums have been rising as seismic risk awareness grows, but coverage often remains affordable enough to be worth considering.

 Can renters get earthquake insurance?
 Yes.
 Renters can purchase earthquake insurance to protect their personal belongings and cover additional living expenses if their rental unit becomes uninhabitable after a quake.
-Renters don't need dwelling coverage (that's the landlord's responsibility), so earthquake coverage for renters is typically much less expensive than for homeowners — making it an easy add-on worth considering in high-risk areas.
+Since renters don't need dwelling coverage (that's the landlord's responsibility), earthquake coverage for renters is typically much less expensive than for homeowners, making it an easy add-on worth considering in high-risk areas.

 Compare Home Insurance Plans in Ohio